 Chemistry is not just an abstract subject; it's all around us.
 Relate the concepts you are learning to the real world.
 Think about how atoms and compounds are involved in everyday phenomena, such as cooking, cleaning, and driving.
 This will make the subject more interesting and relevant.

-For example, when you cook, you are carrying out chemical reactions.
-When you clean, you are using chemicals to dissolve dirt and grime.
-When you drive, you are burning fuel to generate energy.
+Take this: when you cook, you are carrying out chemical reactions.
+Here's the thing — when you clean, you are using chemicals to dissolve dirt and grime.
+Consider this: when you drive, you are burning fuel to generate energy.
 Understanding the underlying chemistry can help you appreciate the world around you.

 FAQ